 Your body produces an important antioxidant called Coenzyme Q10.
 This enzyme helps your body to build energy and make your cells function appropriately.
 Your body produces less CoQ10 as you grow older, therefore you need to eat foods rich in CoQ10.
 Coenzyme Q10 is found in poultry, whole grains, organ meats like liver, and fishes like tuna and salmon.

-It is important you drink water regularly if you want your skin to be in shape.
-Water hydrates your skin, render wrinkles and fine lines unnoticeable.
-Also, your cells take-in nutrients and eliminate toxins through the water.
+You must drink water regularly if you want your skin to be in shape.
+Water hydrates your skin, render wrinkles, and fine lines unnoticeable.
+Also, your cells take in nutrients and eliminate toxins through the water.
 A good intake of water helps your body with a steady blood flow that keeps your skin radiant.
 While drinking up to 8 glasses of water a day is advised, the best is to simply drink as much as you can.
 Even if you don’t like drinking much water, start drinking now – especially when you wake up in the morning.

 Antioxidants are for healthy cells and they’re essential to slow down and prevent free radical damage.
 Antioxidants are present in most foods, especially colorful fruits and vegetables like tomatoes, berries, beets, squash, sweet potatoes, spinach, apricots, peppers, beans, and tangerines.

 Taking vitamin A can repair your skin and gradually remove wrinkles and brown spots.
 So, consider grabbing an orange, a slice of cantaloupe, or carrot, they’re rich in vitamin A. It can also be found in eggs, leafy greens, and low-fat dairy foods.
 Vitamin A also has other essential health benefits that you must consider consuming.

 7. Vitamin C Foods